Appropriate Technology solutions are intended to be the simplest solution to the problem at hand

-This is what we have done so far:
+This is what we have done so far for Appropriate Technology:

 Again, using small and slow solutions that take minimal resources is your primary goal.
 Below is a checklist for easily reducing your household consumption in a conventional home.

-Appropriate technology in the context of permaculture design means that you are designing to scale, to your site, and to the local resources that are available.
+Appropriate Technology means that you are designing to scale, to your site, and to the local resources that are available.
 Always fall back on the idea of good design first.

 You should start by asking these two main questions: